Sunday, March 1, 2026, 10 a.m.-4 p.m.

 Public transportation is also a great option: CSU is served by several bus routes, including the MAX.

 Most parking on campus is available free of charge on the weekends, but please check the signage in the lots to confirm.
+There are several large lots including the Engineering lot, Moby lot, South College Garage, and the Lake Street Garage.
 For more information, visit the Parking and Transportation Services Website.

 Accessibility